Chan Buddhism: Sinification of Buddhism and Taoist influences

 Buddhist meditation was practiced in China centuries before the rise of Chan, by people such as An Shigao (c.
-148–180 CE) and his school, who translated various Dhyāna sutras (Chán-jing, 禪経, "meditation treatises"), which were influential early meditation texts mostly based on the Yogacara meditation teachings of the Sarvāstivāda school of Kashmir circa 1st-4th centuries CE.
-The five main types of meditation in the Dhyana sutras are anapanasati (mindfulness of breathing); paṭikūlamanasikāra meditation, mindfulness of the impurities of the body; loving-kindness maitrī meditation; the contemplation on the twelve links of pratītyasamutpāda; and the contemplation on the Buddha's thirty-two Characteristics.
-Other important translators of meditation texts were Kumārajīva (334–413 CE), who translated The Sutra on the Concentration of Sitting Meditation, amongst many other texts; and Buddhabhadra.
+148–180 CE) and his school, who translated various Dhyāna sutras (Chan-jing, 禪經, "meditation treatises"), which were influential early meditation texts mostly based on the meditation teachings of the Kashmiri Sarvāstivāda school (circa 1st–4th centuries CE).
+The five main types of meditation in the Dhyana sutras are anapanasati (mindfulness of breathing); paṭikūlamanasikāra meditation, mindfulness of the impurities of the body; loving-kindness maitri meditation; the contemplation on the twelve links of pratityasamutpāda; and the contemplation on the Buddha's thirty-two Characteristics.
+Other important translators of meditation texts were Kumārajiva (334–413 CE), who translated The Sutra on the Concentration of Sitting Meditation, amongst many other texts; and Buddhabhadra.
 These Chinese translations of mostly Indian Sarvāstivāda Yogacara meditation manuals were the basis for the meditation techniques of Chinese Chan.

-Buddhism was exposed to Confucian and Taoist influences when it came to China.
+Buddhism was exposed to Confucian, Taoist and local Folk religious influences when it came to China.
 Goddard quotes D.T.
 Suzuki, calling Chan a "natural evolution of Buddhism under Taoist conditions".
 Buddhism was first identified to be "a barbarian variant of Taoism", and Taoist terminology was used to express Buddhist doctrines in the oldest translations of Buddhist texts, a practice termed ko-i, "matching the concepts".

-The first Buddhist recruits in China were Taoists.
+The first Buddhist converts in China were Taoists.
 They developed high esteem for the newly introduced Buddhist meditational techniques, and blended them with Taoist meditation.
 Representatives of early Chinese Buddhism like Sengzhao and Tao Sheng were deeply influenced by the Taoist keystone works of Laozi and Zhuangzi.
 Against this background, especially the Taoist concept of naturalness was inherited by the early Chan disciples: they equated – to some extent – the ineffable Tao and Buddha-nature, and thus, rather than feeling bound to the abstract "wisdom of the sūtras", emphasized Buddha-nature to be found in "everyday" human life, just as the Tao.

 Chinese Buddhism absorbed Neo-Daoist concepts as well.
 Concepts such as T'i-yung (體用 Essence and Function) and Li-shih (理事 Noumenon and Phenomenon, or Principle and Practice) first appeared in Hua-yen Buddhism, which consequently influenced Chan deeply.
 On the other hand, Taoists at first misunderstood sunyata to be akin to the Taoist non-being.

 The emerging Chinese Buddhism nevertheless had to compete with Taoism and Confucianism: